iusevoidbtw/Wayherb/README.md

 mayflower can be configured by copying `config.def.h` to `config.h` (done automatically in the makefile) and editing `config.h`.

 the options should be fairly self-explanatory.

-## why "may"?

-because:

-- it rhymes with "way"
-- my cat is named May
-- as of writing this the month is currently May